modir/laminas-book/docs/users.md

 modules of the website.
 The idea behind the *User* module is to give you a reusable unit that you can use in your own web application, without any changes or with some modifications.

+!!! note
-> Ideally, you will be able to use the *User* module in your own website without any changes.
-But, in real-life
-> websites, you'll probably have to add some fields to the `user` table, modify the user creation workflow, or
-> modify the access filtering algorithm.
-It this case, you'll have to customize the code of the *User* module
-> to feet your needs.
+    Ideally, you will be able to use the *User* module in your own website without any changes.
+But, in real-life websites, you'll probably have to add some fields to the `user` table, modify the user creation workflow, or modify the access filtering algorithm.
+It this case, you'll have to customize the code of the *User* module to feet your needs.

 The *User* module will have the following structure (see figure 16.1 below):